 Location: Black Hills State University has no designated area for free speech.
-Therefore, it is essential that those wishing to participate in a public forum or demonstration coordinate with the representative from the office of Public Safety and Security.
-This individual can be in Woodburn 126.
+Therefore, it is essential that those wishing to participate in a public forum or demonstration coordinate with the representative from the office of Public Safety and Security, located in Woodburn 126.

 Security: Reasonable precautions for the safety of individuals and their audience are paramount.
-The Student Union and Activities representative will review the security needs of each group and determine if there is a need for additional security during the event.
+The Director of Public Safety and/or a Student Union and Activities representative will review the security needs of each group and determine if there is a need for additional security during the event.